-Gerda Reitsma (PhD in Teaching and Learning), treasurer of AfrIPEN, is professor at the North-West University’s Faculty of Health Science.
+Gerda Reitsma (secretariat & treasurer) (PhD in Teaching and Learning) is professor at the North-West University’s Faculty of Health Science.
 Before that she completed her MSc in Home Economics, with a dissertation on Community Nutrition Education programmes.
 Her main focus of research is Health Science Education in the Higher Education context, with specific reference to the Scholarship of Teaching and Learning, Professional Staff Development and Interprofessional Education.
 She has extensive experience in quantitative and qualitative research, as both of these approaches were used in her post-graduate studies and other research projects in which she was involved over the past 10 years.
 Her research projects over the past 10 years included topics such as technology in education, assessment, teaching-and learning innovation, interprofessional education and scholarship of learning and teaching.

 Farhin Delawala (PR & Communications) (BA, PGCE, BA Hons, MHSc) leads the marketing for AfrIPEN.
 She is currently a full-time PhD student focusing on Interprofessional Education research at the North-West University’s (NWU) Faculty of Health Sciences (FHS).
 She has experience in quantitative and integrative literature review research with exposure to qualitative studies.
 Her background in psychology and education added to her interest in holistic healthcare, gearing her studies towards Interprofessional Education (IPE).
 At present, her main focus is on IPE development through research, within the South African higher education context and aiming towards holistic health education at the NWU.

 - Champion Nyoni – University of Free State (Facilitator and Chairperson)